Your money-making expert. Financial journalist, TV and radio personality.

 Getting parking tickets is annoying and expensive.
-Parking tickets (otherwise known as Penalty Charge Notices) are on the up across the country.
-They’re a great source of income for local councils but many parking fines are charged unfairly.
-If you think you shouldn’t have had a PCN, you can appeal and get it quashed in our guide on how to challenge a parking ticket.
+Parking tickets (otherwise known as Penalty Charge Notices) are a great source of income for local councils and private parking companies, but many parking fines are charged unfairly.
+If you think you shouldn’t have had a PCN, you can appeal and get it quashed.
+Read our guide on how to challenge a parking ticket.

-Lots of drivers don’t realise that they have the right to challenge an unfair penalty and have it seen by an independent adjudicator.
-The Traffic Penalty Tribunal‘s latest statistics show that currently over 60% of appeals result in the motorist not having to pay the penalty, so if you know you’re in the right it’s worth appealing.
+Lots of drivers don’t realise that they have the right to challenge an unfair penalty, and have it seen by an independent adjudicator.
+The Traffic Penalty Tribunal‘s statistics show that currently over 60% of appeals result in a PCN being overturned, so it can definitely be worth appealing.

-Councils now have the power to issue tickets by post within 28 days, so there’s a good chance you won’t get the ticket for several weeks after the alleged offence (and therefore possibly lose the chance to get evidence together to defend yourself).
-But try not to be too disheartened; the Traffic Penalty Tribunal says that the burden of proof is on the council who must show on balance of probabilities that a parking offence occurred.
+Councils now have the power to issue tickets by post within 28 days, so there’s a good chance you won’t receive the ticket for several weeks after the alleged offence.
+Try not to be too disheartened: the Traffic Penalty Tribunal says that the burden of proof is on the council.

-According to new website PATROL (Parking and Traffic Regulations Outside London) there are several grounds for appealing against a PCN:
+However, according to website PATROL (Parking and Traffic Regulations Outside London), there are several grounds for appealing against a PCN.

 1. The information on the PCN is wrong or incomplete.
 If the PCN doesn’t contain ALL of the following, it’s invalid:

-2. The parking offence didn’t occur (for example you weren’t on a yellow line, you were loading, you had a pay-and-display ticket but it wasn’t seen or signs were misleading or not visible)
+2. The parking offence didn’t occur (for example you weren’t actually on a yellow line, or you were loading)

 3. There were exceptional circumstances